yoink00/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 * `response_object` - (Required) A Web Application Firewall's (WAF) response object.
 * `prefetch_condition` - (Required) Name of already defined `condition` to apply.
 This `condition` must be of type `PREFETCH`.
 For detailed information about Conditionals, see [Fastly's Documentation on Conditionals][fastly-conditionals].
 * `disabled` - (Optional) This flag disables the WAF.
-Disabling a WAF removes all rules and restore all configuration to its default values.
+When a WAF is disabled, all configuration remains but in a inactive state.

 ## Attributes Reference